 - **Mix together and serve alongside the shrimp cakes

 - Remove the shrimp tails and chop them into small bits.
 Add the salt, pepper, egg, flour, garlic, and green onions.
 Mix well.

 - Begin heating a cast iron skillet over medium heat making sure to coat the bottom of the pan generously with coconut oil.

-- Once the oil is heated add a scoop about a ⅓ cup in size of the shrimp mixture to the pan shaping into circles as you lay them in the hot oil.
+- Once the oil is heated add a scoop of about a ⅓ cup in size of the shrimp mixture to the pan shaping them into circles as you lay them in the hot oil.

 - Allow the patty to brown along the edges before turning over.

 - Brown both sides ensuring the shrimp is cooked all the way (shrimp turns from gray to pink/white when done).